microEcology/pime/README.md

 Citation
 ========

-Roesch et al. (2018), PIME: a package for discovery of novel differences among microbial communities
+Roesch et al. (2018), PIME: including the concept of prevalence for uncovering differences in microbiome noised data.
+Frontiers, submitted.